(A) What are the requirements for publicly funded child care?

 (b) A training or education activity that prepares the caretaker for paid employment.

-(c) Requirements set forth as a result of participation in Ohio works first (OWF) or food assistance including:
+(c) Requirements set forth as a result of participation in Ohio works first (OWF) or the supplemental nutrition assistance program (SNAP) including:

 (i) Caretakers who receive OWF cash assistance may be eligible for child care benefits if child care is necessary for the caretaker to comply with the requirements of a self-sufficiency contract or an individual opportunity plan.

-(ii) When caretakers who are participating in an approved activity in order to meet OWF requirements if the caretaker is sanctioned under OWF.
+(ii) Caretakers who are participating in an approved activity in order to meet OWF requirements if the caretaker is sanctioned under OWF.

-(v) Caretakers who participate in the food assistance employment and training program may be eligible for child care benefits if child care is necessary for caretakers to comply with the requirements of their food assistance employment and training program plan.
+(iv) Caretakers who participate in the SNAP employment and training program may be eligible for child care benefits if child care is necessary for caretakers to comply with the requirements of their SNAP employment and training program plan.

-(3) A child in receipt of publicly funded child care must meet the citizenship requirements outlined in paragraph (N) of this rule.
+(4) A child in receipt of publicly funded child care shall:

 (B) Who is included in a family?